 Fill the pot with a quality potting mix.
 Water it slowly and thoroughly until the soil is evenly moist.
 Like all container plants, potted Lithodora needs regular watering to keep the soil moist.

-When roots grow out of the drain holes, or the plant becomes root-bound, it’s time to transplant it to a large pot, or divide it and replant a section of it in a pot of the same size with fresh potting soil.
+When roots grow out of the drainage holes or the plant becomes root-bound, it’s time to transplant it to a larger pot.
+Or, you can divide it and replant a section of it in a pot of the same size with fresh potting soil.
 Do this in the spring before the new growth starts.

 Common Pests and Plant Diseases

 Usually, pests are not a problem.
 However, if aphids, spider mites, or whitefly appear on the plant, spray with insecticidal soap.
-Hot pepper wax may be used on mites and whitefly, too.
+Hot pepper wax can be used on mites and whitefly, too.

-In the event of a root-knot nematode invasion, plants may wilt or look stunted.
+In the event of a root-knot nematode invasion, plants can wilt or look stunted.
 Remove and discard the infected plants and reach out to your local extension service for advice.

 First signs of bacterial leaf spot are small translucent spots with a broad yellowish edge, which gradually enlarge and develop a reddish center.
-This disease thrives in cooler temperatures, and if the plant is in bloom, it may also cause disfigured flower heads.
+This disease thrives in cooler temperatures, and if the plant is in bloom, it can also cause disfigured flower heads.
 If this happens, remove any infected plants.
-To prevent future leaf spot, avoid overhead watering and refrain from working around wet plants where dirt and debris may mingle with the moisture and lead to further disease.
+To prevent future leaf spot, avoid overhead watering and refrain from working around wet plants where soil and debris can mingle with the moisture and lead to further disease.

 How to Get Lithodora to Bloom

 In hot and humid weather, Lithodora tends to bloom less or stop blooming.
-If you can rule out other causes, such as lack of sunlight or overwatering, it might be that the plant is done blooming for the year but will bloom again next spring,
+If you can rule out other causes, such as lack of sunlight or overwatering, it might be that the plant has finished blooming for the year but will bloom again next spring,

 Is Lithodora invasive?

-The plant spreads and may self-sow itself but it is not considered invasive.
+The plant spreads and might self-sow, but it is not considered invasive.